-75% of Australians currently at pension age receive some form of age pension – be it a partial or full pension.
+75% of Australians of pension age receive the age pension – be it a partial or full pension.

-You don’t automatically receive the age pension when you reach pension age.
+You don’t automatically receive the age pension when you hit a certain age.
 You need to actively apply for this government-funded benefit by submitting the relevant Centrelink forms to Centrelink.
 Centrelink is part of the Department of Human Services of the Australian Government.

 The first condition is that you must be of pension age.
 Your pension age depends on your date of birth and is :